About the Wellness Center

 Currently, the Wellness Center operates as its own department, funded by each of the three entities comprising the Health Sciences Campus of West Virginia University.
 The mergers and subsequent expansions of the Wellness Center serve to build a strong foundation for the achievement of wellness goals.

-The Wellness Center functions to provide opportunities for employees to improve their cardiovascular health, decrease stress levels, improve nutrition, and enhance their quality of life by participating in regular physical activity as well as stress management and nutrition programs.
+The Wellness Center functions to provide opportunities for employees to improve their cardiovascular health, decrease stress levels, and enhance their quality of life by participating in regular physical activity as well as stress management programs.
 Employees and their families have numerous fitness and recreation programs in which to participate.
 The Wellness Center serves to educate individuals and help them to identify and reduce risk factors associated with heart disease and other preventable diseases.
 The Wellness Center also strives to provide information to employees so that they make informed choices about their health and lifestyle habits.
 In addition, The Wellness Center provides ergonomic assessments to work areas and is involved in several collaborative efforts with various departments to decrease stress levels, absenteeism, and on-the-job injuries, as well as increase employee morale.

 Each entity (UHA, WVUM, and HSC at WVU) of the Health Sciences Campus of West Virginia University initially provided separate wellness programs and therefore applied for Well Workplace designations individually.
 In 1995, a merger of both the UHA and WVU Medicine wellness programs created The Wellness Program serving two of the three entities that comprise the Health Sciences Campus of West Virginia University.
 In 1997, HSC at WVU merged with The Wellness Program creating one program that served all employees at the Health Sciences Campus of West Virginia University.
 In 1998, as one entity serving three organizations, the Health Sciences Campus of West Virginia University received the Gold Well Workplace award (renewal occurred in 2001 and again in 2004).
 In 2016, The Wellness Program changed its name to the Wellness Center and began offering programs and services to all WVU employees and their immediate family members.